-Place the alogens including Astatine, in order of reactivity, with the most reactive element first.
+Place the halogens including Astatine, in order of reactivity, with the most reactive element first.
 Explain your answer, making sure you include the trend in reactivity and how the reactivity can be explained, referring to halide ions.
 (6)

 Level 3 (5-6 marks)